Crawfordsburn: Sport

 Bryansburn Rangers F.C. are an intermediate football club founded in the nearby town of Bangor, however their home ground named Ballywooley is situated on the Crawfordsburn Road on the way into the village from Bangor.

-2011 Census
+Demographics

 Crawfordsburn is classified by the NI Statistics and Research Agency (NISRA) as being within Belfast Metropolitan Urban Area (BMUA).
-On Census day (27 March 2011) there were 587 people living in Crawfordsburn.
+On census day in 2011 (27 March 2011), there were 587 people living in Crawfordsburn.
 Of these: